Robert Duncan

 Black Mountain poets

-Robert Duncan (born January 7, 1919, Oakland, California, U.S.—died February 3, 1988, San Francisco, California) was an American poet, a leader of the Black Mountain group of poets in the 1950s.
+Robert Duncan (born January 7, 1919, Oakland, California, U.S.—died February 3, 1988, San Francisco, California) was an American poet and a leader of the Black Mountain group of poets of the 1950s.

 Duncan attended the University of California, Berkeley, in 1936–38 and 1948–50.
 He edited the Experimental Review from 1938 to 1940 and traveled widely thereafter, lecturing on poetry in the United States and Canada throughout the 1950s.
 He taught at Black Mountain College in North Carolina in 1956.
+The college, which closed in 1957, was renowned for its experimental approach to teaching and learning, and it attracted numerous artists who were associated with the avant-garde.
 He was a longtime resident of San Francisco and was active in that city’s poetry community.

 Emily Dickinson (1830-1886) only confirmed photograph of Emily Dickinson.
 1978 scan of a Daguerreotype. ca. 1847; in the Amherst College Archives.
 American poet.
 See Notes: